therkels/LLaDAText2SQL/EVAL.md

 | HumanEval | 51.2     | 51.22                             |
 | MBPP      | 42.8    | 42.6                               |

+We were unable to reproduce the same results reported in the paper due to the following key factors:
+1. *Prompt Discrepancies*: The internal toolkit utilizes different prompts, which led to variations in the results.
+2. *Divergent Evaluation Settings*: The use of internal dataset code resulted in a different evaluation setup.
+For example, our version of the GPQA dataset differs from that used in the open-source OpenCompass framework.
+3. *Hardware-related Precision Errors*: Computational precision differences between H100 and A100 series GPUs introduced a result variance of over 2%.

+However, **by using opencompass, we can also get the similar result in our paper**.
+We will produce all benchmark results soon.

 ## Challenges encountered when reproducing the Instruct model with `lm-eval`
 To ensure that we was using `lm-eval` correctly, we first tested it on **LLaMA3-8B-Instruct**.
 The results are as follows: